calvinleung-alt/shifts/README.md

 ### Note
-State of the data will be persisted after confirming/declining the shift, restart the server application can help resetting the state
+State of the data will be persisted after confirming/declining the shift, restart the server application can help resetting the state.